 The nutrition link between focused attention, memory and learning in children is fairly clear.
+Similarly, the nutritional link with attention deficit is clear as well.
 The nutrient values of the foods we eat have declined substantially over the past 20, 30 and 40 years; as processed, prepackaged and GMO foods, and fast food restaurants have replaced nutrient-rich, made-from-scratch meals to accommodate our busy lifestyles.

 Kids with attention deficit disorders benefit most from “mental-focus-synergizing foods” which have Iron as their most active nutrient.
 These foods have the highest correlation with attention span, mental awareness and intellectual performance.
 Nine high Iron foods are: